-In 2002, The Occupational Safety and Health Service (OSH) adopted a Biological Exposure Index (BEI) for 1080 in urine of 15μg/L (Workplace Exposure Standards Effective from 2002, Occupational Safety and Health Service, Department of Labour).
-Monitoring for 1080 exposure is most easily carried out through testing urine samples for the presence of fluoroacetate and referencing the results to the BEI.
+The Biological Exposure Index (BEI) for 1080 in urine is 15μg/L Monitoring for 1080 exposure is most easily carried out through testing urine samples for the presence of fluoroacetate and referencing the results to the BEI.
 There are currently no well-accepted biological effect monitoring strategies available to assess human health risks from 1080 exposure - so the emphasis of this guideline is on establishing and maintaining minimal exposure in the workplace.